‘Twas the night before class,

 - Into the economic development scene—thus slower growth occurs,

-- In a democracy.
+- In a democracy, than in a dictatorship.

 - Along another train of thought [in favor of democracy],